crusher-dev/documentation/blog/2020-10-16-taxi-drivers-are-options-traders.md

 Let’s first look at the average speed over time.

 The NYC taxi dataset gives us the distance calculated by the meter, the pickup timestamp, and the drop-off timestamp.
-Using QuestDB, we can derive the duration of each ride as the difference between the two timestamps and divide the distance by the duration, to calculate the average speed.
+Using Crusher, we can derive the duration of each ride as the difference between the two timestamps and divide the distance by the duration, to calculate the average speed.